tpoechtrager/osxcross/README.md

 ### HOW DOES IT WORK? ###

-[Clang/LLVM is a cross compiler by default](http://clang.llvm.org/docs/CrossCompilation.html) and is now available on nearly every Linux distrubtion.
+[Clang/LLVM is a cross compiler by default](http://clang.llvm.org/docs/CrossCompilation.html) and is now available on nearly every Linux distribution.
 Therefore we "just" need a proper [port](https://code.google.com/p/ios-toolchain-based-on-clang-for-linux/source/browse/#svn%2Ftrunk%2Fcctools-porting%2Fpatches) of the [cctools](http://www.opensource.apple.com/tarballs/cctools) (ld, lipo, ...) for Linux, and the OS X SDK.